spartensor/hamsi-mf/README.md

 # hamsi-mf: HAMSI for matrix factorization
 HAMSI (Hessian Approximated Multiple Subsets Iteration) is an incremental optimization algorithm for large-scale problems.
 It is a parallelized algorithm, with careful load balancing for better performance.
 The algorithm uses quadratic approximations and a quasi-Newton method (L-BFGS) to find the optimum in each incremental step.

 The code given here is developed for research purposes.
-The related research article (also in this repository) can be consulted for theoretical and algorithmic details.
+The related research article (ArXiv link to be added) can be consulted for theoretical and algorithmic details.

-The code in this repository is designed for _matrix factorization_: Given an m-by-n sparse matrix M, find two matrices X (m-by-k) and Y (k-by-n) such that their product XY is approximately equal to M. The objective function we minimize is the root-mean-square error.
+The code in this repository is designed for **matrix factorization**: Given an m-by-n sparse matrix M, find two matrices X (m-by-k) and Y (k-by-n) such that their product XY is approximately equal to M. The objective function we minimize is the root-mean-square error.

-This code contains only the "balanced strata" scheme for parallelization, which gives the best results compared to other schemes.
-If you want to experiment with the other schemes we have used in our research, please contact us.
+This code contains only the "balanced strata" scheme for parallelization, which gives the best results compared to other schemes we've used.
+If you want to experiment with the other schemes used in our research, please contact us.

 ## Application -- MovieLens movie ratings database
 We have tested our matrix factorization algorithm with a real-life example, the [MovieLens data](http://grouplens.org/datasets/movielens/).
 In particular, we have used the 1M, 10M, and 20M datasets (after light preprocessing to make it compatible with the HAMSI input format).